 Skip Breadcrumb Links

-Finding LGBTQ+ Support Groups in Your Area
+Finding LGBTQIA+ Support Groups in Your Area

 For More Information

 - PFLAG Ontario Chapters - An organization that helps people across Canada who are struggling with issues of sexual orientation and gender identity.
 It supports, educates and provides resources to parents, families, friends and colleagues with questions or concerns.